electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/drivingassistance/activelaneassist/_index.md

 ---
 title: Active lane assist
 linktitle: Active lane assist
-description: Operating at speeds from 65 km/h (40.4 mph), Audi active lane assist helps the driver keep the vehicle in the driving lane.
+description: Audi Q4 e-tron is equipped with Active lane assist.
+Operating at speeds from 65 km/h (40.4 mph), Audi active lane assist helps the driver keep the vehicle in the driving lane.
 weight: 1
 ---